joe-maitan/Network-Overlay/src/main/java/csx55/overlay/README.md

 Go into this directory for the jar: ~/CS455/csx55/build/libs$

-3. How to run the Registry code: gradle build java -cp build/libs/csx55.jar csx55.overlay.node.Registry <port-number>
+3. How to run the Registry code: java -cp build/libs/csx55.jar csx55.overlay.node.Registry <port-number>

 4. How to run the MessagingNode code: java -cp build/libs/csx55.jar csx55.overlay.node.MessagingNode <hostname> <port-number>